muratko357/Portfolio/README.md

 _Tools: Python, numpy, pandas, matplotlib, seaborn_

-Using data visulation tools and crosstabulation, I have analyzed the data that covers the number of Uber pickup calls in April 2014 in New York.
-Findings of the analysis gives information for the business and drivers based on the geographic location and the time of the calls.
+I analyzed Uber pickup data from April 2014 in New York using data visualization and crosstabulation techniques.
+The analysis provides insights for business and drivers based on the geographic location and timing of the calls.
 <br/>